Faraday-dot-py/Simple-ASF/README.md

 - - -
 ## Firebase Setup:
 [Follow these instructions to step two to setup your firebase realtime database](https://firebase.google.com/docs/web/setup)
+Notes:
+- Make sure that you keep Google Analytics enabled when prompted
+- Use "Default account for firebase" when promted for the google analytics account

 Grab the **Firebase project configuration** code snippet and edit it so that it looks like this:
 ```